Upgrade Profile Management

 - or -

-Upgrading an existing .adm or .admx file as described in Step 1 below
+Upgrading an existing .adm or .admx file as described in the following Step 1.

-Upgrading the .msi file on all computers as described in Step 2 below
+Upgrading the .msi file on all computers as described in the following Step 2.

 Applying the GPO.